Artem3124/Artem3124/README.md

 👋 Hello there!
 I'm currently a second-year Bachelor's student in Computer Science, deeply fascinated by the world of software development, clouds, and low-level programming.
-My journey began with a strong foundation in discrete mathematics, which I'm eager to apply to building a wide range of software applications.
+My journey began with a strong foundation in discrete mathematics which I'm eager to apply to building a wide range of software applications.

 🔍 Exploring the World of Software: I'm continuously exploring various aspects of software development, from high-level languages to low-level optimizations, seeking to deepen my understanding and expand my skill set.